lolski/grakn-twitter-example/README.md

 ```

-## Crafting And Performing Simple Queries
+## Crafting Simple Queries Using GraQL

 We will perform a query which will count the number of tweet a user has posted since the program started.
 It can be achieved it by utilizing the aggregate query feature.

-Let's look at how we can build it step-by-step, start by creating a `QueryBuilder` object for composing the query.
+Let's look at how we can build it step-by-step, start by creating a `QueryBuilder` object which we will use to craft the query in GraQL.

 ```java
 QueryBuilder qb = graknGraph.graql();